yash161/superchargeplus-ai-rag-yashshah/Readme.md

-# Document Processing and Q&A System
+# Cloud Based Scalable Document Processing and Q&A System

 This project is a **Flask-based web application** that allows users to upload various types of documents (PDF, text, CSV, JSON, DOCX) and query their content.
 It uses **machine learning models** and **FAISS indexing** for efficient text extraction, embedding generation, and similarity search.